flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 print("Here are some more words")

 """
 It is bad practice to write comments that trail off the visible screen.
-Later we will explore code style and explain this convetion more fully.
+Later, we will explore code style and explain this convetion more fully.

 Multi-line comments may be placed wherever appropriate to make general comments or explain a large block of code.
 """
 ```

-I will often put comments in the code I have you write.
+I will put comments in the code I have you write.
 You do not need to put these in your code as well but sometimes I will have you explain your code line by line with comments.
 You may find it useful to take notes in the form of code comments as you write code to help you remember what you have learned.

 ## Hone Your Skills